Netminded/netminded.github.io/README.md

-# NetMinded Homepage React App
+# NetMinded Homepage Gatsby/React App

 Please review the `README.md` in the `development` branch for instructions on how to run the project.